Standardized Images and Evaluation Metrics for Tomography: Results

 By leveraging RoI analysis in conjunction with the new metrics, we validate the sensitivity and interpretability of the proposed metrics and tools, demonstrating their ability to characterize local image fidelity and optimize reconstruction methods.

-\subsection{\textbf{CASE B: Benchmarking a new reconstruction method}}
+\subsection{{CASE B: Benchmarking a New Reconstruction Method}}

-In this second demonstration case, we apply the new method to evaluate and benchmark the performance of RISE-1 (Section \ref{sec:methods}), a novel algorithmic reconstruction method.
-Using the introduced images and quantitative metrics, we compare the performance of the novel RISE-1 against the established MLEM method.
+In this second demonstration case, we apply the new methodology to evaluate and benchmark the performance of RISE-1 (Section \ref{sec:methods}), a novel algorithmic reconstruction method.
+Using the introduced images and quantitative metrics, we compare the performance of the novel RISE-1 against the established MLEM and ART methods.

-The proposed methodology treats the algorithm as a “black box”—its internal logic, whether proprietary, unpublished, or incomprehensible, is immaterial.
-What matters is the output: how accurately and reliably the method reconstructs the image.
-This approach ensures that benchmarking remains fair, consistent, and broadly applicable to any reconstruction method, regardless of its complexity or transparency.
+The proposed methodology is reconstruction-method agnostic: it does not depend on the internal formulation of the algorithm, whether proprietary, unpublished, or otherwise inaccessible.
+Instead, it evaluates performance solely on the basis of the reconstructed output, ensuring a fair, consistent, and broadly applicable benchmarking framework.

-To demonstrate this benchmarking process, we selected a particularly challenging test case: the reconstruction of a Shepp-Logan phantom with significant background activity.
-The specific activity ratio across regions (background : side ellipses : central ellipse and hotspots) is set to (20 : 5 : 10), according to Table~\ref{tab:shepp_logan}.
-The "Ideal Sinograms" were generated using the "ideal collimator" model, ensuring a high-quality reference dataset for evaluation.
+To demonstrate this benchmarking process, we selected a particularly challenging test case: the reconstruction of a Shepp--Logan phantom with significant background activity.
+The specific activity ratio across regions (background:side ellipses:central ellipse and hotspots) is set to (20:5:10), according to Table~\ref{tab:shepp_logan}.
+In this case study, the phantom configuration is intentionally more challenging than in the MLEM convergence study, with background activity increased by a factor of four.
+This elevated background reduces contrast and makes the reconstruction problem intrinsically more difficult.
+The ``Ideal Sinograms'' were generated using the ``Ideal Collimator'' model, ensuring a high-quality reference dataset for evaluation.